 The Board of Directors is the governing body of the hospice which sets the strategy and culture for the organisation, takes decisions in the implementation of an annual business plan and monitors the performance of the Leadership team for the delivery of the strategy and plan.

 The Board governs the organisation effectively and in doing so builds public and stakeholder confidence that their care is in safe hands and it also ensures that the Hospice is providing high quality, effective and responsive patient-centered care.

 The Board ensures that the Hospice has adequate and effective governance and risk.

 The Board meets regularly throughout the year both at formal Board meetings and sub-committee meetings which have delegated powers and responsibilities.
 Members of the Hospice’s Leadership Team provide reports for these meetings, attend the meetings, and take part in the discussion.

 The sub-committees include:

-• Care Service Development
+Care Services Development

-• Finance and Facilities
+Finance and Income Generation